DJShankyShoe/scythe/README.md

 ## Websever Setup
 Install the package & and run `install`
-> Take note - if you have apache installed and happen to have any files in `/var/www/html`, you will have to move them somehwere safe since this directory will be overwritten
+> Take note - if you have apache installed and happen to have any files in `/var/www/html`, you will have to tranfer them somewhere safe since this directory will be overwritten
 ```shell
 git clone https://github.com/DJShankyShoe/yetToBeNamed.git
 tar -xvzf yetToBeNamed.git && cd yetToBeNamed